• Skip to primary navigation

 Notes

 These are perfect for lunch or a light dinner.
-I used frozen pre-cooked shrimp, since that is what I had in the freezer.
+I used frozen pre-cooked shrimp, which I had in the freezer.
 Feel free to use whatever type you like.
-Just remember if you are using pre-cooked, reduce the cooking time since you really only need to heat them.
+Just remember if you are using pre-cooked, reduce the cooking time since you only need to heat them.

 As for the sunflower shoots, you can use pea shoots or any spouts you like.